victorchall/vlm-caption/README.md

 ## Install

 - See [API Service Setup](#API_Service_Setup) to install a VLM/LLM server of your choice.
 LM Studio is extremely easy to install and use to manage models.
+Your API service will actually host your VLM/LLM models, and any model you can load can be used, but `Vision` support is required.
+Many hundreds, if not thousands of models are available.

-- Visit https://github.com/victorchall/vlm-caption/actions, click on the most recent (top) workflow run, then under `Artifacts` click on `vlm-caption` to download the latest build.
-Unzip it somewhere on your computer.
+- Visit https://github.com/victorchall/vlm-caption/actions, click on the most recent (top) workflow run, then under `Artifacts` you will find downloads for *either a simple command line exe or the Electron GUI app with installer.* Choose either as you wish.

+    a.
+The cli (command line) app is just a zip file with  `caption.yaml`  and `caption_openai.exe`.
+Unzip whereever you like.
-- Edit the `caption.yaml` then run the `caption_openai.exe`.
+    - Edit the `caption.yaml` with the text editor of your choice then run the `caption_openai.exe`.

-    - If you prefer, you can clone the repo, setup a venv or conda env, install requirements, then run with python.
-This is for users with some level of python/git experience only.
+    Delete it to uninstall.
+To update, you can delete the old version or just unzip again to the same location and overwrite.

+    b.
+The electron version is a GUI app delivered as a one-click installer that will give you a GUI to edit configurations instead of manually editing the captoin.yaml file.
+It will add a shortcut to your desktop.

+    *You will need to enable CORS on your VLM service so it can retrieve your installed models.*

+    Uninstall via `Add or Remove programs` in Windows.
+To update, just download a newer version and install again, it will overwrite the old version.

 ## Features